charlsonso/gcc-system-setup/README.md

 4 wheeled all terrain vehicle with custom PDU controlled by joystick and Intel Nuc.
 Pending software upgrades to include a ROS based software architecture, GPS, inertial measurement unit, and mounting of LIDAR.
 Contains the same MCU and controller.

 ## Pending Feature Update:
-- [ ] Setting ROS Master Node to take command data.
+- [ ] Setting ROS Master Node to take command data (ROS Kinetic on Ubuntu 16.04)
 <pre>Use Wilbur website as initial controller?
 Deprecate Spark Fun Thing?</pre>
 - [ ] Ros based logging system
 - [ ] Wifi connectivity to local server